chongbao01/HotelManagementSystem/README.md

 -	Use cd to navigate the 'HotelManagementSystem' directory
 -	cd path\to\HotelManagementSystem

-2. Run Gradle command
+2. Run the Gradle command
 -	gradle init
--	（a)Select Basic as type of build and
+-	（a)Select Basic as the type of build and
 -	 (b)Enter your project name
 -	 (c)Select Groovy
--	 (d)Choose if you want to generate build using new APIs and behavior
+-	 (d)Choose if you want to generate a build using new APIs and behavior

 3. Compile code
 -	Paste the below code into build.gradle.